-Non-Credit courses are offered periodically through the Martin Community Academy (MCA) for personal and professional enrichment.
+Non-Credit courses are offered periodically for personal and professional enrichment.
 These courses are available to serve special needs or interests within the community.
 Inquiries should be directed to the Director of the Evening Program.

 Academic Conduct

 As an institution of higher learning affiliated with the Tennessee Conference of the United Methodist Church, Martin Methodist College strives to provide an environment for students, faculty and staff in which members of a diverse community can live together, interact, and learn from one another in ways that protect personal freedom and community standards.